nathalieclaire/ui-ar-study/README.md

 ## Third-Party Assets

 Some 3D models and audio assets were obtained from licensed sources (e.g., royalty-free libraries).
+Assets are included for academic review only and remain subject to their respective licenses.

 ---